 California Senate Passes $330 Million in Annual Film and TV Incentives

-The $1.65 billion program, which runs five years, more than triples the tax credits in an effort to retain and get back productions
+The $1.65 billion program, which runs for five years, more than triples the current level of tax credits available in an effort to retain and lure back productions

-The California Senate on Friday afternoon passed the bill to expand and extend film/TV tax incentives that will provide $330 million in tax credits for five years beginning next July by a vote of 32 to 2.
+By a vote of 32 to 2, the California Senate on Friday afternoon passed the bill to expand and extend film and TV tax incentives that will provide $330 million in tax credits each year for five years beginning next July.

-The bill was expected to pass after a deal was made in the past week between legislative leaders and Brown.
-It is seen as not only a major increase over the current $100 million a year but also a bill that provides transparency, accountability and one that can really result in saving and growing jobs.
+The bill was expected to pass after a deal was struck in the past week between legislative leaders and Brown.
+It is seen as not only a major increase over the current $100 million a year but also a bill that provides transparency, accountability, and one that can really result in saving and job growth.

 Not all agreed.
-Sen. Lois Wolk (D-Martinez) said she was against it because she feels the money could be better used elsewhere.
+Sen. Lois Wolk (D-Martinez) said she was against the bill because she feels the money could be better used elsewhere.

 However, as the vote showed, the majority supported the bill.
-Unlike previous efforts to pass similar bills, this time it was a bipartisan effort for the most part; and had support from legislators from both northern and Southern California.
+Unlike previous efforts to pass similar bills, this time it was a bipartisan effort for the most part, and it gained support from legislators from both Northern and Southern California.